top of page

 Facilities/Resources

-office space; high performance computing; multidisciplinary expertise across campus that spans a range of subduction zone processes; marine facilities and resources.
+Office space and desk, library access, computational resources; multidisciplinary expertise across campus that spans a range of subduction zone processes; marine facilities and resources.

 Host Contact